iwate/saburaiis/README.md

 After stage, apply changes and reload your site by https.

-You can use [Key Vault Acmebot](https://github.com/shibayan/keyvault-acmebot) if you want to use Let's Encrypt or other acme issuer.
+You can use [Key Vault Acmebot](https://github.com/shibayan/keyvault-acmebot) with SaburaIIS if you want to use Let's Encrypt or other acme issuer.

 ## How to Manage App Configuration